ionic-team/ionic-docs/src/content/theming/basics.md

 ## CSS Variables

 All of the Ionic components are themed using <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables" target="_blank">CSS properties (variables)</a>.
 CSS variables add dynamic values to an otherwise static language.
 This is something that has traditionally required a CSS preprocessor like Sass.
-The look of an application can easily be changed by changing the value of any of the [Ionic CSS Variables](/docs/theming/css-variables).
+The look of an application can easily be changed by changing the value of any of the [Ionic Variables](/docs/theming/css-variables#ionic-variables).

 ## Branding